 This question tackles two different issues and there will surely be respondents satisfied with the teachers but critical towards the resources.
 Make it possible for them to provide the right feedback by formulating the questions correctly.

-Those are the questions which allow no exceptions.
+Those are the questions that allow no exceptions.
 They tend to require yes/no answers and often include expressions such as: always, never, all, none.
-They are very restrictive and as a consequence they don’t have much in common with reality.
+They are very restrictive and as a consequence, they don’t have much in common with reality.

 DON’T ASK : Do you always get up before 8?